 We built this map by vectorizing each block of the city using Google Maps, which means that each block contains geolocational data.
 From there, we exported the data to KML files and then converted to SVG using QGIS.
 The next step was to load SVG files in Adobe Illustrator and graphically refined the shapes and adds aesthetic features to the poster.

 The prototype was built with the same data used to produce the poster.
 However, instead of double converting the files, we parse KML as XML file into a database.
 Then we produce a series of sketches of the interface to illustrate what kind of interactivity we want to build.
 The algorithm was coded using Flash/Air technology.
-As we want to experiment with touch devices, we developed variations for three platforms: web, desktop and iPad.
+As we want to experiment with touch devices, we developed variations for three platforms: web, desktop, and iPad.

 A city map is a representation of its urban divisions and physical structures, containing, among other things, streets, blocks, landmarks, regions and natural barriers.
 Each one of these entities is delineated by a variety of shapes: squares, rectangles, circles and a different range of geometric forms.
 These representations are mere conventions and usually cannot express the full meaning of the area.
-In front of this, we are posing question regarding to the way in which the city got its current outline and what kind of information the shapes carry.
+In front of this, we are posing a question regarding the way in which the city got its current outline and what kind of information the shapes carry.
 In order to address these questions, we are proposing a visualization in which we can overlay different datasets upon the shape of the city.

 Our project is inspired in Harpold’s (1999) concept of counter-mapping, in which he proposed that instead of using institutional political conventions, different results could emerge if people design their own maps using contextual information.
-Also, as Kevin Lynch (1964) stated, the boundaries and identity of a region is not singular defined by the constituent power, but socially produced by its dwellers (Lefebvre, 1992).
+Also, as Kevin Lynch (1964) stated, the boundaries and identity of a region are not singularly defined by the constituent power, but socially produced by its dwellers (Lefebvre, 1992).
 Following Harpold and Lynch ideas, this proposal endeavors to carry forward a previous Edmonton Pipelines Project: Shaping the City.

 This project was developed by Sâmia Pedraça, Luciano Frizzera and Edmonton Pipelines Research Group at the University of Alberta and presented in a poster session at Hastac 2013.